BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 Rental conditions:

-• For most of Bonaire Boat Rentals' boats: no license required
+• For all of Bonaire Boat Rentals' boats: no license required

 • For boats with more powerful engines, a boating license or demonstrable boating experience may be required